JSRocksHQ/harmonic/README.md

 ```

 ##Init
-Harmonic init command help you to create your harmonic configuration file.
+Harmonic init command helps you to create your harmonic configuration file.
 ```shell
 harmonic init
 ```